pedersen-fisheries-lab/one-day-gam-workshop/README.md

-# One-day Introduction to GAMs workshop
+# Introduction to GAMs workshop

 A short course on how to fit, plot, and evaluate GAMs